jrgtap/jrgtap/README.md

 - [University Notes](/university): Collection of some of the notes and projects from university courses that I though could be useful or interesting to you.
 - [Arduino Projects](/arduino-projects): Exciting projects I've built using Arduino
-- [Personal Projects](/personal-projects): A showcase of my personal coding projects
+- [Personal Projects](/data-science): A showcase of different personal data-science projects

 Feel free to explore the folders above to learn more about my work!

 ## Skills 💪

-- List your skills or areas of expertise here, such as programming languages, frameworks, or tools.
+- Python is my language of preference.
+I also have experience with R, C++, Java and Ruby.
+- I have deep experience with the main data science libraries like Numpy, Pandas, Scikit-learn, Tensorflow and OpenCV.
+I also have experience training models using the PySpark framework.

 ## Get in Touch 📬

 I'm always excited to connect and collaborate on interesting projects.
-Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/jorge-tapia-garcia/) or email me at [jorgetapia98@outlook.es](jorgetapia98@outlook.es).
+For any questions, work opportunities or collaboration, feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/jorge-tapia-garcia/) or email me at [jorgetapia98@outlook.es](jorgetapia98@outlook.es).

 Looking forward to connecting with you!